Trapped atoms in spatially-structured vector light fields: Spherical tensor decomposition for light-matter interaction

 where the reduced matrix element $\braket{n_2,J_2||\hat{T}^{\Delta J}||n_1,J_1}$ depends only on the principal and angular momentum quantum numbers, and the Clebsch-Gordan coefficients $\braket{J_1 m_1 \Delta J \Delta m|J_2 m_2}$ depend only on the angular momentum and magnetic quantum numbers.
 For a given atomic position $\vec{R}$ in a vector light field and given transition of the atomic species of interest, the transition matrix elements factorize as follows:

 Crucially, $f(n_1,n_2,J_1,J_2)$ depends only on the atomic species and the electronic transition, while the \textit{relative transition strength}

 contains the properties of the light field and depends on the atomic position $\vec{R}$ as well as on the sub-transition $m_1 \leftrightarrow m_2$ of interest.
 The coefficients $c_{ij}^{(\Delta m)}$ can be read off from equations~(\ref{eq:quadrupole-Hamiltonian-j1}) and (\ref{eq:quadrupole-Hamiltonian}).
-For studying the effects arising from using structured light fields, we are only interested in the relative transition strengths $\mu(\vec{R};J_2,J_1,m_2,m_2)$, which can now readily be evaluated for different field types, electronic transitions and interaction geometries.\\ Note that the formalism developed above can be equivalently applied to atomic species with nuclear spin.
-In this case the total angular momentum is $F=J+I$, being $I$ the nuclear spin, and equations~(\ref{eq:dipole-Hamiltonian}) and (\ref{eq:relTransitionStrength}) have to be correspondingly modified by taking $\Delta J\rightarrow \Delta F$ and $\Delta m\rightarrow \Delta m_F$.\\ Finally, the spatial extent of the center-of-mass wavefunction $\Psi(\vec{R})$ (defined with respect to the trap center $\vec{R}_0$) can lead to non-negligible corrections when the wavepacket samples spatially varying electric field components or gradients.
-Effective relative transition amplitudes are obtained by averaging over the wavefunction extent:
+For studying the effects arising from using structured light fields, we are only interested in the relative transition strengths $\mu(\vec{R};J_2,J_1,m_2,m_2)$, which can now readily be evaluated for different field types and electronic transitions, now characterized by $\Delta m=0,\pm1,\pm2$.
+Moreover, we can describe any interaction geometry as parametrized by the angle between the propagation direction and the magnetic quantization axis.
+In that case, we keep the axis system for the beam's description, we rotate the atomic quantization axis relative to it, and we finally replace the tensor operators in equations (\ref{eq:quadrupole-Hamiltonian-j1}) and (\ref{eq:quadrupole-Hamiltonian}) by the transformed ones.
+To account for electronic dipole transitions, the same rules will apply to equation~(\ref{eq:dipole-Hamiltonian}).
+The transformation is achieved by rotating the spherical tensors around a given axis $\vec{a}$ by the angle $\theta$ using the reduced Wigner (small) $d$-Matrices: